 R (Evans) v Attorney General: the case

 The contentious provision in Section 53 says a “decision notice or enforcement notice to which this section applies shall cease to have effect if … an accountable person” (such as a government minister or here the Attorney General) “gives the Commissioner a certificate signed by him stating that he has on reasonable grounds formed the opinion that, in respect of the request or requests concerned, there was no failure to comply” with the Section 1 requirement to release the documents.

 Among the arguments that Neuberger favoured in overturning Attorney General Dominic Grieve’s refusal to release the memos was that Section 53 was a repudiation of the rule of law.
-This states, in effect, that not even the Government cannot breach the law, and assumes the law is as interpreted by a court of law – not a government minister.
+This states, in effect, that not even the Government can breach the law, and assumes the law is as interpreted by a court of law – not a government minister.
 Grieve had used Section 53 to overrule the Upper Tribunal decision that the memos could be released.
 Neuberger said:

 “A statutory provision which entitles a member of the executive (whether a Government Minister or the Attorney General) to overrule a decision of the judiciary merely because he does not agree with it would not merely be unique in the laws of the United Kingdom.
 It would cut across two constitutional principles which are also fundamental components of the rule of law.”
 (Para 51)